jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 ### Why not kubernetes?

 I’m super pragmatic about these things and don’t want to reinvent the world for nothing but I have now seen this go terribly wrong, as in people turning off firewalls accidentally….
-And I don’t want the security of something that allows arbitrary code execution to have only one layer of security which someone might inevitably turn off by accident.
+And I don’t want the security of something that allows arbitrary code execution to have only one layer of security which someone might inadvertently turn off.

 We don’t need 90% of the features of kubernetes.

-Kubernetes is hard to secure… there are a lot of components and there is no isolation between etcd and the kubelet to apiserver communication cannot be isolated either.
+Kubernetes is hard to secure… there are a lot of components and there is no isolation between etcd, and the kubelet to apiserver communication cannot be isolated either.

 I wrote a blog post on secure k8s and we are a long ways off.
 It’s too complex and has too many third party drivers.
 ([my hard multi-tenancy in kubernetes blog post](https://blog.jessfraz.com/post/hard-multi-tenancy-in-kubernetes/)).
-All in all thought the surface area is just too big and we don’t need all the feature set anyways.
+All in all the surface area is just too big and we don’t need all the feature set anyways.

-By keeping our implementation more simple it is easier to keep track of the components communication and ensure it is secure.
+By keeping our implementation more simple it is easier to keep track of the components' communication and ensure it is secure.
 The surface area is WAYYY smaller.
 The only downside is we operational knowledge of k8s but the concepts and patterns are the same.

 The biggest Kubernetes cluster is 5000 nodes and they hit a lot of issues: [blog.openai.com/scaling-kubernetes-to-2500-nodes/](https://blog.openai.com/scaling-kubernetes-to-2500-nodes/).
 We might need a different key value store and multiple clusters.
-And like I noted above I would not be confident considering it “secure”.
+And, like I noted above,  I would not be confident considering it “secure”.

 Kubernetes will by default schedule at most 110 pods per node.
 This is something you can change but it is also important to note that the default scheduler in kubernetes is extremely not resource aware and we would have to fix that as well.
 See above in “[The Scheduler.](#the-scheduler)” And the first few nodes in a cluster get burned through quickly due to the logic of the default scheduler.